Install the .NET Framework agent using a container

 environment variable to add the agent YAML file to the container image as follows:

 FROM mcr.microsoft.com/dotnet/framework/sdk:4.8 # Hidden for brevity... # Add the Contrast agent to the image.
 COPY --from=contrast/agent-dotnet-framework:latest C:\Contrast C:\Contrast # Copy the contrast_security.yaml file from Docker build context.
-COPY ./contrast_security.yaml /contrast_security.yaml # Finally configure configure the agent to use the YAML file previously copied.
+COPY ./contrast_security.yaml /contrast_security.yaml # Finally configure the agent to use the YAML file previously copied.
 ENV CONTRAST_CONFIG_PATH=/contrast_security.yaml

 Environment variable configuration: